Walgreens The Thread

 Friction or pulling hair loss

-Constant friction or pulling can cause hair loss, and it may be permanent.
+Constant friction or pulling from hair styling can cause hair loss, and it may be permanent.
 Known as traction alopecia, this type of hair loss is caused by pulling the hair back into a tight bun or ponytail.
 The condition may result in redness, bumps, soreness, itching or blisters on the scalp.
 The hair follicles can become damaged and scarred, leaving them unable to grow new hair.

 Hair loss treatments: Do they work?